Jackie Gleason 'embraced' lasting success on 'The Honeymooners,' never regretted playing Ralph Kramden

 Horwich revealed Gleason never rehearsed to bring Kramden to life.

 “He had a photographic memory,” he explained.
 “He could watch somebody do a dance and on his first try recreate the dance.
-It was a gift and he knew it… He did believe that rehearsals can take the edge off of a performance.
+It was a gift and he knew it… He believed rehearsals can take the edge off of a performance.

 "There’s just nothing like that first performance.
 He didn’t enjoy rehearsing so he didn’t do it.
 That’s why Art Carney and Audrey Meadows (Alice Kramden) were deserving of all accolades.
-And Jackie at every point in his career always acknowledged they were so deserving of their talents.”
+And Jackie at every point in his career always acknowledged their talents.”

 While Gleason was a gentle giant, he had high standards when it came to performers who would join him on stage.
 Horwich confirmed Meadows was originally rejected for the role of Kramden’s wife because she was too glamorous.